mlpack/mlpack/doc/user/methods/adaboost.md

  * `ab.WeakLearner(i)` will return the `i`th weak learner.

+For complete functionality, the [source code](/src/mlpack/methods/adaboost/adaboost.hpp) can be consulted.
+Each method is fully documented.

 ### Simple Examples

 Train an AdaBoost model on random data and predict labels on a random test set.